 Content analysis of survey responses

 We used the themes from the qualitative interviews to guide coding of the open-ended responses.
 There was not much variation between the codes across the five weeks.
 Therefore, instead of presenting the responses for each week, we report the aggregate scores across the five weeks (A breakdown of results by week can be found as supplemental material on the OSF project page).
 The sample of 200 participants provided responses up to five times over the study period.
 This resulted in a total of 948 responses that were coded into the main codes, with a minority of the responses not being codable (n = 47, 5.0%).
 The codes were first divided into three categories based on whether goals had become more difficult (n = 880, 78.64%), easier (n = 142, 12.69%), or had not changed (n = 97, 8.67%).
 The responses were further divided into five specific codes.
 Many participants reported that goals had become more difficult due to logistics (n = 276, 29.27%), decline in productivity (n = 243, 25.77%), and difficulties with time management (n = 60, 6.36%).
 Some participants reported that they had adapted their goals in some way (n = 170, 18.03%) or they had had to postpone or stop their goal pursuit (n = 80, 8.48%).
 The only way in which participants reported their goals had become easier was due to having more time to pursue goals (n = 114, 12.09%).
 Similar themes were found within the specific codes as in the qualitative interviews.
+Adapting goals included elements from interpersonal adaptability, handling unpredictable situations, and solving problems creatively but these were difficult to differentiate in the open-ended responses.

 Discussion